 The imperfect insulation result with global arbitrage is at odds with the Trilemma.
-Indeed, according to the Trilemma, a country that wants to maintain monetary autonomy must either let its currency float or impose capital controls.
-In our model, the exchange rate is floating, and thus the Trilemma would imply that countries can maintain monetary autonomy, in the narrow sense that they can set the monetary impulse to their economy independently from monetary conditions in the rest of the world.
-Under global arbitrage, however, each country's term structure is influenced by monetary conditions in the other country.
-Hence, a floating exchange rate does not yield monetary autonomy, at odds with the Trilemma.
-Full insulation is possible under segmented arbitrage because of the lack of capital mobility implied by segmentation and not because of the floating exchange rate.
+Indeed, according to the Trilemma, a country that wants to maintain monetary autonomy, in the sense that it can set the monetary impulse to its economy independently from monetary conditions in the rest of the world, must either let its currency float or impose capital controls.
+In our model, the exchange rate is floating, and thus the Trilemma would imply that countries can maintain monetary autonomy.
+Since, however, each country's term structure is influenced by monetary conditions in the other country, a floating exchange rate does not yield monetary autonomy, at odds with the Trilemma.5 Full insulation is possible under segmented arbitrage because of the lack of capital mobility implied by segmentation and not because of the floating exchange rate.